 E. Participation Through Electronic Communication.
 Members may participate in a meeting of the Members by means of conference telephone or similar communications equipment whereby all persons participating in the meeting can hear each other, and participation in a meeting in this manner shall constitute presence in person at the meeting.

 F. Action Without Meeting.
-Any action required or permitted to be taken at a meeting of Members may be taken without a meeting if consents in writing, setting for the action so taken, shall be signed by a majority (51 %) of the Members entitled to vote with respect to the subject matter thereof.
+Any action required or permitted to be taken at a meeting of Members may be taken without a meeting if consents in writing, setting for the action so taken, shall be signed by a fifty-one percent (51%) majority of the Members in good standing entitled to vote with respect to the subject matter thereof.
 Written notice of Member approval pursuant to such action shall be given to all Members who have not signed the written consent.
 The Secretary of the Corporation shall file the consents with the minutes of the meetings of the Members of the Corporation.

 J. Manner of Acting and Rules of Order.
 The act of the majority of the Members present at a meeting of the Members at which a quorum is present shall be the act of the Members, unless a greater number is required under the Articles of Incorporation, these Bylaws, or any applicable laws of the State of Missouri.

 K. Powers.
 All powers not reserved to the Members are delegated to the Executive Body.